 If there is immediate danger call the Emergency Services (999) and contact a member of the Security Control Room.
 This form will help you to remember important information.
-Fill in as much as you can and send it within 24 hours to Cathedral Safeguarding Lead, the Registrar.
+Fill in as much as you can and send it within 24 hours to safeguarding@stpaulscathedral.org.uk

 About you (the person reporting)

 Name

 Job Title

 About the individual involved

 Full name

 Address

-Email

-Telephone
+Email Telephone

 If the individual is part of a group - name of group or organisation and organiser's name and contact details

 About the incident

-Date of incident Time of incident nt
+Date of incident Time of in nciden lent

 Place of incident

 Type of incident Adult Child/Young Person

-Service/worship r elated Age if known
+(tick any/all that apply) Service/worship related Age if known

+Security incident Education event

+Tourist Visit Other

+Name and contact details of witness I

+Name and contact details of witness 2

+Name and contact details of witness 3

+Name and contact details of any person of concern: